needmorecowbell/pindrop/README.md

 ## Daemon Mode

 By using the --daemon flag, you can use this tool to regularly query and store information from gpsd.
-The default config is used, stored as config.py.
-You can see all the possible configuration options here.
-If you would like to use your own configuration, use config.json stored in the root level of this repo as a template.
+Use config.json stored in the root level of this repo as a template.
+Passing a config is required.

 **Example**